-The coolest way to keep food cold without refrigeration
+The coolest way to keep food cold without electricity

 In some parts of the world, this clay pot cooler is called a zeer, and its sustainable, inexpensive design is far from new.
 People in the Middle East and Africa have long used similar contraptions to keep food from spoiling in hot, dry climates.

-- Put the smaller pot in the larger one.
+3. Put the smaller pot inside the larger one.

 Done.
-You’re ready to store food inside.
+You’re ready to store food inside your homemade cooler.
 Just remember to add water to the sand every day, because zeer pots use evaporation to cool food.

 As water evaporates through the clay, it releases energy into the air and cools the space inside the pot.
 It’s like splashing water on your face on a hot day; the water evaporates off your skin, cooling it in the process.
 Refrigerator coolant actually works in a similar way, using evaporation to draw heat out of the fridge itself.
 That’s why the back of your Frigidaire is so warm.